Is Estate Planning Only For Rich People?

 At around the same time Vicky’s estate was settled, Eli had another stroke.
 While he was recovering at the hospital, a doctor informed him of a new treatment that has been shown to treat Eli’s illness.
 Even though the treatment has been effective on only one-tenth of the tested subjects, the doctor believed it may work on Eli since the subjects with a similar blood type as Eli have shown positive results at almost 90% of the time.

-Fortunately for Eli, the surgery worked and he was cured of the illness.
+Fortunately for Eli, the treatment worked and he was cured of his illness.
 Even though his conviction in his faith paid off, he learned a valuable lesson.
 He recognized that all of the uncertainty that his wife, children and grandchildren faced when he was battling with his illness compounded the pain they felt while they were witnessing his suffering.
 After truly appreciating the hardships his family endured, his first act after leaving the hospital was to schedule an appointment with one of the leading attorneys in estate planning to help him craft his estate plan and pass on his legacy to his future generations.

 Important Note: The stories of Eli and Vicky are a work of fiction.
 Names, characters, businesses, places, events, locales, and incidents are either the products of the author’s imagination or used in a fictitious manner.
 Any resemblance to actual persons, living or dead, or actual events is purely coincidental.
 Chilingaryan Law or its affiliates are not rendering legal, financial, or tax advice by providing the content above.
 No attorney-client relationship is formed based on the information provided above.
 The above content is designated only for educational use.
 Accordingly, Chilingaryan Law assumes no liability whatsoever in reliance on its use.
 Additionally, certain changes in law may affect the legality of the information provided above and certain circumstances of the reader may vary the applicability of the above content to his or her situation.